 Fisher has 25 years of college coaching experience, including 16 as a member of the McKendree University staff.
 He served as offensive coordinator for the Bearcats, ranking in the top 10 the in NAIA in rushing offense every year from 1997 to 2010.
 In 2008, McKendree was third in the NAIA in rushing offense after leading the organization in the same category in each of the previous two years.
 Fisher was named the Mid-States Football Association Midwest League Assistant Coach of the Year in 1999.

 Prior to McKendree, Fisher served as co-defensive coordinator, linebackers coach and recruiting coordinator for two seasons at the University of Dubuque.
 He began his coaching career in 1993 as a defensive assistant at his alma mater, Illinois Wesleyan University.
 As a player at IWU, he was starting linebacker on an undefeated, national quarterfinal team and graduated in 1993 with degrees in history and education.

 A native of Cambria, Ill., Fisher graduated from Carterville High School.
-He resides in St. Louis with his wife, Meg, and their two children, Nick (6) and Ellie (4).
+He and his wife, Meg, have two children, Nick (8) and Ellie (6).
 Meg served as the diving coach at WashU for 11 years.